plumier/plumier/.docs/parameter-binding.md

 }
 ```

-### Bind Body to Parameters
+### Bind Request Body to Some Parameters
-Its best practice to bind body request to a domain model class, but if you don't want to add another class, request body field can be bound to separate parameters.
+Its best practice to bind request body to a domain model class, but if you don't want to add another class, it can be bound to some action parameters.

 ```typescript
 export class AnimalController {